hyperledger/fabric/docs/source/upgrading_your_network_tutorial.rst

 .. note:: Also, if your network is not yet at Fabric v1.3, follow the instructions for
           `Upgrading Your Network to v1.3 <http://hyperledger-fabric.readthedocs.io/en/release-1.3/upgrading_your_network_tutorial.html>`_.
-          The instructions in this documentation only cover moving from v1.3 to v1.4, not from any other version to v1.4.
+          The instructions in this documentation only cover moving from v1.3 to v1.4.x, not from any other version to v1.4.x.

 Overview
 --------

-Because the :doc:`build_network` (BYFN) tutorial defaults to the “latest” binaries, if you have run it since the release of v1.4, your machine will have v1.4 binaries and tools installed on it and you will not be able to upgrade them.
+Because the :doc:`build_network` (BYFN) tutorial defaults to the “latest” binaries, if you have run it since the release of v1.4.x, your machine will have v1.4.x binaries and tools installed on it and you will not be able to upgrade them.

-As a result, this tutorial will provide a network based on Hyperledger Fabric v1.3 binaries as well as the v1.4 binaries you will be upgrading to.
+As a result, this tutorial will provide a network based on Hyperledger Fabric v1.3 binaries as well as the v1.4.x binaries you will be upgrading to.

 At a high level, our upgrade tutorial will perform the following steps:

 1. Backup the ledger and MSPs.
-2. Upgrade the orderer binaries to Fabric v1.4.
+2. Upgrade the orderer binaries to Fabric v1.4.x **Because migration from Solo to Raft is not supported, and the 1.4.1 release of Fabric is the first to support Raft, this tutorial will not cover the process for upgrading to a Raft ordering service**.
-3. Upgrade the peer binaries to Fabric v1.4.
+3. Upgrade the peer binaries to Fabric v1.4.x.

-.. note:: There are no new :doc:`capability_requirements` in v1.4.
-As a result,
+.. note:: There are no new :doc:`capability_requirements` in v1.4.x As a result,
-          we do not have to update any channel configurations as part of an upgrade to v1.4.
+          we do not have to update any channel configurations as part of an upgrade to v1.4.x.

 This tutorial will demonstrate how to perform each of these steps individually with CLI commands.
 We will also describe how the CLI ``tools`` image can be updated.

-.. note:: Because BYFN uses a "SOLO" ordering service (one orderer), our script
+.. note:: Because BYFN uses a "Solo" ordering service (one orderer), our script
           brings down the entire network.
 However, in production environments, the orderers and peers can be upgraded simultaneously and on a rolling basis.
 In other words, you can upgrade the binaries in any order without